For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Drexel Accounts: Multi-Factor Authentication (MFA)

 Once you’ve set up your Drexel accounts, they will require “multi-factor” sign-in.
 The first factor will be something you know: your account password.
 The second factor will be something you have: a phone or phone number that’s associated with you.
-This is the approach required by many financial institutions.
+You may already be familiar with similar phone apps or text messages for securing your other accounts.

 Minimum Hardware Requirements